 Victims come first.
 This has not always been the case.
 The Church deeply regrets all instances of sexual abuse and the abuse of minors and vulnerable adults, and accepts that grave mistakes were made in the past.

-After years of addressing these issues, the Church is looking forward to assisting the historical Inquiry into child abuse, led by Justice Lowell Goddard, in any way possible and learning from its findings and recommendations.
+After years of addressing these issues, the Church is looking forward to assisting the historical Inquiry into child abuse, led by Prof. Alexis Jay, in any way possible and learning from its findings and recommendations.

 As Pope Emeritus Benedict XVI told English and Welsh Bishops during his UK visit in September 2010: 'Your growing awareness of the extent of child abuse in society, its devastating effects, and the need to provide proper victim support should serve as an incentive to share the lessons you have learned with the wider community.'